freeCodeCamp/freeCodeCamp/client/src/pages/learn/machine-learning/machine-learning-projects/index.md

 Machine learning has many practical applications.
 By completing these projects, you will demonstrate that you have a good foundational knowledge of machine learning.

-We are working to finish up the interactive machine learning instructional content.
+We are still developing the interactive instructional content for the machine learning curriculum.
 For now, check out the videos in this [machine learning playlist on the freeCodeCamp YouTube channel](https://www.youtube.com/playlist?list=PLWKjhJtqVAblStefaz_YOVpDWqcRScc2s).
 You may also have to use other resources (just like you would have to do when learning new technologies in a job).

 In this section you will develop the following projects:
  * Rock Paper Scissors